Harringay: Historical outline

 In the Ice Age Harringay was on the edge of a huge glacial mass that reached as far south as Muswell Hill.
 The area was then largely covered with forest until the Middle Ages when it was developed as agricultural land.
 From 1750 to 1880 Harringay experienced the pressures of the burgeoning population in London.
 Gradually inroads into the pastoral landscape were made, first for the leisure and then for the settlement of Londoners.
 By 1900 Harringay had become a respectable outer London suburb with all the land built over and only Finsbury Park remaining as a hint of its former character.
 It remained part of Middlesex and was not within the jurisdiction of the County of London until 1965.
 Identified as a single unified urban area from 1900, Harringay was originally split between the old boroughs of Hornsey and Tottenham with the boundary between the two running slightly to the west of Green Lanes The unification of the two boroughs in 1965, as the London Borough of Haringey, brought all Harringay under the control of a single unit of local governance for the first time in more than a thousand years.
 On many of the roads in West Harringay, it is still possible to see the old Tottenham - Hornsey boundary where the paving stones give way to tarmacked pavement.
 The old parish / borough boundary markers are also still in place on some roads (see picture, right).

-Etymology
+Toponymy

-The name Harringay has its origin in the Saxon period and is derived from Haeringe and haia with the first element coming from the Old English haeringe meaning a "meadow of hares" and the second a "hedge".
+The name Harringay has its origin in the Saxon period and is derived from the name of a Saxon chieftain called Haering.
+Haering's Hege meant Haering's enclosure.
 The earliest written form of the name was recorded as Harenhg’ in about 1195.
 Its development thereafter gave rise to the modern-day names of Harringay (the district of London), the London Borough of Haringey and Hornsey (another nearby district of London).